cgiff9/tmfuck/README.md

 ```
 ./decAdd -i dec_input.txt
 ```
-When using the '-o' option of tmf, the resulting C file (thus compiled binary) will inherit any delimiters specified in the command line:
+When using the '-o' option, the resulting C file (thus compiled binary) will inherit any delimiters specified in the command line:
 ```
 ./tmf samples/decimalAdd.tmf -o decAdd.c -dws -d%
 ```